Baasic/baasic-sdk-angularjs-key-value/README.md

 ##### keyValueRouteService

-Baasic Key-Value Route Service provides Baasic route templates which can then be expanded to Baasic REST URI's through the [URI Template](https://github.com/Baasic/uritemplate-js) by providing it with an object that contains URI parameters. `keyValueService` uses `keyValueRouteService` to obtain all the needed URI's.
+Baasic Key-Value Route Service provides Baasic route templates which can then be expanded to Baasic REST URI's through the [URI Template](https://github.com/Baasic/uritemplate-js) by providing it with an object that contains URI parameters. `keyValueService` uses `keyValueRouteService` to obtain a part of needed routes while the other part is obtained through HAL. `keyValueRouteService` by convention uses the same function names as `keyValueService`.

-* `get` - "Get" Key-Value URI
-* `find` - "Find" Key-Value URI
+Here is a list of all the URI templates that can be obtained by the `keyValueRouteService`:

-* `create` - "Create" Key-Value URI
+* `get`, `find`, `create`
-* `update` - "Update" Key-Value URI (obtained through HAL)
-* `remove` - "Delete" Key-Value URI (obtained through HAL)
 * `parse` - Provides direct access to the `uriTemplateService`

 URI templates can be expanded manually like this: